 The first weeks of the U.S. COVID-19 vaccination campaign proved to be chaotic.
 Many states didn’t receive the number of doses they were promised.
 Some states had few sites that could provide the ultra-cold storage required for the Moderna and Pfizer vaccines, while other states had different priorities on who should be vaccinated first.
 This disorderly approach limited the initial economic benefits.

-Will a Vaccine End the 2020 Recession?
+Will a Vaccine Fully Restore the Economy?

 A vaccine is necessary, but not sufficient, to restore the economy to sustainable health.
 There are second-tier effects, such as long-term unemployment and mortgage foreclosures, that will continue to depress growth after the country reaches herd immunity.